cseseniordesign/plant-phenotyping/workflow_user_guide.md

             * ....
     * Note: There must be just plant folders in the data folder and each plant folder must contain a Hyp\_SV\_90 folder.

-2. Modify run_python.sh located in scripts folder in the pics2predictions folder:
+2. Modify run_python.sh located in the pics2predictions folder:
     1. Change conda activate numpy to `conda activate [path to environment]` (where [path to environment] is the path of the environment you created).
         * Most anaconda paths on the HCC server are either located in $HOME or $WORK.
 You can check by by typing the command `ls -a` on the command line in either directories and checking if a .conda folder is in the directory.
        * The actual path to your enviroment is of the following pattern. $HOME/.conda/envs/[name of environment] or $WORK/.conda/envs/[name of environment]. ex: